delarooster/documentation/20210118-security_suggestions.md

 ## Beginner
 * **Reminder: None of our communications online, text messages, or calls are private**.
 * "100% security" or "bulletproof" is a myth, no matter what a security system might indicate.
+   - In today's world the goal is to make it a _little_ more difficult for those with nefarious intentions to track you, to log you, to know each and every detail about you.
+In this way you make yourself a more formidable target and, likely, the culprit is apt to move on to an easier choice for prey.
+Ultimately, like many animals in the wild, we want them to choose to leave us alone by making our information, our privacy, more difficult to assert than the next possible victim.

 1. Change passwords for each and every site
     * Easiest method is to write passwords down on a physical medium